Klemms/TwitchRightNow/README.md

-# Twitch Right Now
+# TTV Right Now

-Welcome to the Twitch Right Now browser extension repository
+Welcome to the TTV Right Now browser extension repository

 Everyone is free to contribute to the project via pull requests